benbusby/y2k/README.md

 - `X40139294.200061401`
 - `X59284200.009210000`

-By far the most complex of the current examples, the Fizz Buzz program highlights a few features that haven't been covered yet, namely terminating and "continue"-ing conditionals.
+The Fizz Buzz program highlights a few features that haven't been covered yet, namely terminating and "continue"-ing conditionals.
 We also have to tell the interpreter to switch between 1- and 2-digit parsing in order to create our words "fizz" and "buzz" while maintaining the efficiency of 1-digit parsing.

 The value `2000`, when used with a non-looped conditional, tells the interpreter where the "body" of the statement needs to end.
 This is an arbitrary value (although fitting given the name of the language) that is used multiple times in this program to tell the interpreter where an "if" statement ends.
 There's also the new parse-command `4` (aka `CONTINUE`), which returns an empty string to the parent parser function instead of the remainder of the timestamp.
 Since this is being used inside a "while" loop, this returns the interpreter back to the beginning of the loop to reevaluate instead of continuing to the next part of the timestamp.

 ```
 502 : Change interpreter to 2-digit parsing mode

-0809010406092626 : Set var 9 to "fizz"
+08 09 01 04 06 09 26 26 : Set var 9 to "fizz"
-0808010402212626 : Set var 8 to "buzz"
+08 08 01 04 02 21 26 26 : Set var 8 to "buzz"

-050001 : Change interpreter to 1-digit parsing mode
+05 00 01 : Change interpreter back to 1-digit parsing mode

 87319 : Copy var 9 to var 7 (var 7 = "fizz")
 77518 : Append var 8 to var 7 (var 7 += "buzz")